openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 The idea behind that rule is to use one panel to switch on / off brightness control for a specific openhab item.

  - In this case the panel with the id=36604 has been created as a thing.
- - The controller color item is named SZNanoCanvas54B2_Color
+ - The controller color item is named SZNanoCanvas_Color
- - The controller effect item that holds the last chosen effect is SZNanoCanvas54B2_Effect
+ - The controller effect item that holds the last chosen effect is SZNanoCanvas_Effect
  - Also that thing has channel to control the color of the panel

 We use that specific panel to toggle the brightness swipe mode on or off.